krbnite/krbnite.github.io/_posts/2017-12-07-The-Skeletal-Structure-of-HTML-Reports.md

 layout: post
 ---

+Let's say you want to automate some HTML reports to be emailed daily.
+The reports should have a consistent look, but clearly need to be dynamically generated to take into account newly collected data and observations.
+This little tidbit should get you started!

 Start with an email template, or what I call the report's skeletal structure.
 This can be big, long string written out in your Python script, but I find that it's neater and more organized to put this in a separate text file.
 What's important is making sure